European Federation of Periodontology: EFP publications

-The EFP’s Journal of Clinical Periodontology, published monthly, is a leading scientific publication and has the highest impact factor of journals in dentistry, oral surgery, and medicine.
-Its impact factor for 2020 was 8.728.
+The EFP’s Journal of Clinical Periodontology, published monthly, is a leading scientific publication and has one of the highest impact factor of journals in dentistry, oral surgery, and medicine.
+Its impact factor for 2023 was 6.8 (Clarivate) with a CiteScore (Scopus) of 12.2.

 Since April 2020, the Journal of Clinical Periodontology (JCP) has been edited by Panos N. Papapanou, who succeeded Maurizio S. Tonetti (2005-2020) and Jan Lindhe (1976-2004).
 The JCP became the official journal of the EFP in 1993.
 It was first published in 1974 and its first editor (1974-1976) was Hans Rudolf Mühlemann.The aim of the Journal of Clinical Periodontology is to provide a platform for the exchange of scientific and clinical progress in the field of periodontology and allied disciplines, and to do so at the highest possible level.
 The JCP also aims to facilitate the application of new scientific knowledge to the daily practice of the concerned disciplines and addresses both practicing clinicians and members of the academic community.

 The Journal is the official publication of the European Federation of Periodontology but serves an international audience by publishing contributions of high scientific merit in the fields of periodontology and implant dentistry.
 The journal accepts a broad spectrum of original work characterised as clinical or preclinical, basic or translational, as well as authoritative reviews, and proceedings of important scientific workshops.
 The journal’s scope encompasses the physiology and pathology of the periodontal and peri-implant tissues, the biology and the modulation of periodontal and peri-implant tissue healing and regeneration, the diagnosis, aetiology, epidemiology, prevention and therapy of periodontal and peri-implant diseases and conditions, the association of periodontal infection/inflammation and general health, and the clinical aspects of comprehensive rehabilitation of the periodontitis-affected patient.

-The EFP also publishes a monthly digest of research (JCP Digest) in seven languages.
-JCP Digest offers concise research in periodontology to enable clinicians to keep their knowledge up to date, summarising studies first published in the Journal of Clinical Periodontology.
-Edited by Phoebus Madianos and Andreas Stavropoulos (EFP scientific affairs committee), with the co-operation of the JCP editor-in-chief, each issue of the digest is prepared by a team of students at one of the EFP-accredited postgraduate periodontology courses.
-The publication is published first in English and then translated into Croatian, French, German, Italian, Portuguese, and Spanish.
+The EFP also publishes the monthly research summary JCP Digest, which offers concise research in periodontology to enable clinicians to keep their knowledge up to date, summarising studies first published in the Journal of Clinical Periodontology.
+Edited by James Deschner (chair, EFP scientific affairs committee), with the co-operation of the JCP editor-in-chief, each issue is prepared by a team of students at one of the EFP-accredited postgraduate periodontology courses.

-In addition, the EFP publishes two issues per year of the magazines Perio Insight (launched 2016) which covers periodontal science and clinical practice with expert opinion and debate articles, and Perio Life (launched 2021), the magazine of EFP Alumni.
-The EFP also publishes Perio Review, an annual report on its activities and was launched in 2019 as a replacement for the twice-yearly bulletin EFP News.
-The editor of these EFP publications, from 2003, has been Joanna Kamma.
+In November 2024, the EFP launched its Publications Hub, a new section on its website that provides access to the Journal of Clinical Periodontology, the JCP Digest, the Perio Talks podcasts, and a range of articles that offer expert views on periodontal science and clinical practice.

+EFP Perio Talks podcasts were launched in June 2022 and feature experts discussing key topics in periodontology and implant dentistry, ranging from peri-implantitis and periodontal regeneration to the financial and human cost of gum disease and the role of AI in dentistry.

-Other, one-off, publications by the EFP include:
+Special publications by the EFP include: